 Regular Price Tickets are available for Wicked.
-See current prices and availability of regular price tickets for this Broadway Show: regular price tickets
+See current prices and availability of regular price tickets for Wicked: regular price tickets

 What Is Wicked Like?
 Wicked is a new take on the classic story of The Wizard of Oz, told from the perspective of the Wicked Witch of the West.
 Elphaba just happens to have green-colored skin but she wasn’t always wicked.
 This musical tells how she came to be considered the villain whom Dorothy would later encounter - but it is Elphaba’s story, not Dorothy’s.
 The show is aesthetically mindboggling, and the Tony-nominated score will leave you humming the songs for weeks to come.
 Consistently a favorite for theatregoers, this epic musical plays in the enormous Gershwin Theatre.
 The book by Winnie Holzman and music and lyrics by Stephen Schwartz, this story has something for everyone with themes of love, politics and fall from grace.

 Is Wicked Good for Kids?
 Wicked is very much a show intended for children, as its source material is the children’s favorite The Wizard of Oz.
 However, it may be inappropriate for children under the age of 8, as there are frightening elements to Wicked, such as flying monkeys and references to death and violence.